packit/ogr/CONTRIBUTING.md

 If you want to re-run CI/tests in a pull request, just include `recheck` in a comment.

 When running the tests we are using the pregenerated responses that are saved in the ./tests/integration/test_data.
-If you need to generate a new file, just run the tests and provide environment variables for the service.
+If you need to generate a new file, just run the tests and provide environment variables for the service, e.g. `GITHUB_TOKEN`, `GITLAB_TOKEN`, `PAGURE_TOKEN`.
 The missing file will be automatically generated from the real response.
 Do not forget to commit the file as well.

 If you need to regenerate a response file, just remove it and rerun the tests.